seattleflu/documentation/scan.md

    - Add the new language ISO code to the `for` loop in [generate-pdfs].*
    - Add the new language to the `export-redcap-data()` function in [generate-results-csv].
 7. Manually generate PDFs for all data on the S3 results file for the new language.* **
-8. Update securelink portal with new "Next steps" translation and PDF button.* ** Translations are viewable via the Google drive link at [this Trello card].
+8. Update securelink portal:
+   - Add new "Next steps" translation and PDF button.* ** Translations are viewable via the Google drive link at [this Trello card].
+   - Add new mock results PDFs for local development (e.g. CCCCCCCC-2020-01-01). *
+   - Update the [get_pdf_result()] function in the python module to allow the new language code.

 *: Depends on #5